AndersenLab/VCF-kit/README.md

 	  --region=<region>           Restrict analysis to a particular region.
 	  --include=<filter-expr>     Use a custom filtering string with bcftools.
 	  --facet=<facet-var>         Facet analysis on a categorical variable.
-	  --split-format              When plotting genotype FORMAT fields, facet by sample.
+	  --split-sample              When plotting genotype FORMAT fields, facet by sample.

 ## Version 1.0 To Do List